marian-code/simulation_visualizer/README.md

 echo user2:password2 >> users.txt
 ```

-now run debug server
+# Easy deployment:

+## Simple debug server with add-hoc generated or no certificates

 ```bash
 # run
 visualizer -vvvv -e & # for full debug mode, run over https and leave it running in the background
 ```

-or for simple production run:
+## Simple production run with self-signed certificates:

 ```bash
 cd data
 # create certificate files in data folder